menu icon

 Raw cane sugar is already vegan because there's no bone char.
 So, if you cannot find vegan brown sugar, you can use the raw cane sugar in the filling.

-Sweet Potato Cinnamon Rolls2
+Sweet Potato Cinnamon Rolls on a plate

 I hope your mouth was watering as you read this blog post.
 I hope you're ready to try my sweet potato cinnamon rolls?
 If so, don't forget to leave a comment and tag me on Instagram!